confluentinc/event-streaming-patterns/docs/event/event-deserializer.md

 Confluent’s [Schema
 Registry](https://docs.confluent.io/cloud/current/cp-component/schema-reg-cloud-config.html)
 stores a versioned history of the data's schema in Apache Kafka&reg;
 itself.
-The client libraries can then use this metadata to seamlessly reconstruct the original event data, while we can use the registry API to manually inspect the schemas, or to build libraries for other languages.
+Client libraries can then use this metadata to seamlessly reconstruct the original event data, while we can use the registry API to manually inspect the schemas, or to build libraries for other languages.

-For example, in the [Event Serializer](./event-serializer.md) pattern we wrote a stream of `fx_trade` events.
-If we want to recall the structure of those events we can ask ksqlDB:
+For example, in the [Event Serializer](./event-serializer.md) pattern, we wrote a stream of `fx_trade` events.
+If we want to recall the structure of those events, we can ask ksqlDB:

 ```sh
 DESCRIBE fx_trade;